staab/bombadillo/outline.md

 ## Verbs

 Bombadillo's grammar works on an ending system, for both nouns and verbs.
 Second and third person are conflated, leaving only a distinction between I and everything else; if the speaker is addressing someone directly, it is inferred by context, or by prepending "o-" to the adressee.
 Adjectives are appended to the stem of the noun they modify, before the ending.
-So "grows a long time" would be "bellodildim".
+So "grows a long time" would be "bellodildim", "bello-" meaning "grows", "dil" meaning "again", and "dim" being the 2nd person singular Jussive ending.

 There are two conjugations, Jussive, and Subjunctive.
 The prevailing mood of Bombadillo is Jussive.
 Subjunctive endings are used for any kind of dependent clause.
 If the subject of a dependent clause also fills a role in the independent clause, its case should match its role in the independent clause.
 There is no "realis" mood, that is, the indicative.
 If an indicative sense is desired, Jussive or Subjunctive may be used instead depending on the function of the verb.
 There is no passive voice in Bombadillo.